 Top tip

-When making the meat sauce, the meat should be chopped into large chunks as it has to remain moist and juicy once cooked.
-If it is cut too small, it will dehydrate too much and the stuffing will be too dry.
+The meat sauce should be chopped into large chunks as it has to remain moist and juicy once cooked.
+If it is cut too small, it will dehydrate too much, and the stuffing will be too dry.

 FAQ

-If you don't have a meat grinder you can use a regular food blender but the texture will not be the same.
-The meat grinder will leave the meat structure intact, therefore giving it a better texture.
+If you don't have a meat grinder, you can use a regular food blender, but the texture will not be the same.
+The meat grinder will keep the meat structure intact, giving it a better texture.
 The food blender will transform it into mushy food.

-If you want to make a vegetarian version of these stuffed olives, you could substitute the meat with an eggplant mixture.
+You could substitute the meat with an eggplant mixture if you want to make a vegetarian version of these stuffed olives.
 You can find a recipe for deep-fried eggplant balls and use this recipe for the stuffing.
-It should work however, I have never tried it.
+It should work; however, I have never tried it.

-If you are making these fried stuffed olives, leave your comment below I would like to hear from you.
+If you are making these fried stuffed olives - Olive Ascolane, leave your comment below I would like to hear from you.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.

 For the meat